-We remained close until few years later, when things began to change.
-At first I didn't realize it – I didn't sense the distance forming between us.
+We remained close until a few years later when things began to change.
+At first, I didn't realize it – I didn't sense the distance forming between us.
 But then, a new girl started at our school, and things took an abrupt change for the worse.
 After school, I'd go looking for my friend, and she'd be nowhere to be found.

 When I would finally start for home, alone and confused, I'd see my friend and this new girl walking together blocks ahead of me, giggling, and peeking over their shoulders at me as I morosely walked behind.
 I was lost, and I didn't know what to do – should I try to catch up to them?
 Go out of my way to dodge them?

 One day, as they walked home on the opposite side of the street, they stopped and called to me.
 Were they going to invite me to join them?
 The new girl came loping across the street.
 When she reached my side of the road, she shoved something at me, "Here."
 It was one of the pair of "friendship necklaces" that my friend and I had traded.
 As I stared down at it, the new girl bluntly continued, "We don't want you around anymore."

 Stunned, I could feel the tears beginning to form...I didn't want either girl to see me cry, so I turned and ran.
 I barely made it inside my house before I fell apart.
 I wept.
 I screamed.
 I raged.
 Overwhelmed by my emotions, I didn't see the next problem coming until it was too late.